hiepnqgch17086/e-tutor/README.md

 ### Type `yarn run start` to run the main of this project
 ### Open new terminal tab, type: `yarn run api` => run a MINI JSON api

+* this MINI JSON api => will store data in db.json